JonSec88/cloud-portfolio-aws-devops/README.md

 ---

-## How to Use
+## Execution Standard

-Each project folder contains:
+Each project includes:

-* Step-by-step instructions
+* Exact step-by-step instructions
-* Exact commands
+* Copy-paste commands
-* File structures
+* File names and locations
 * Expected outputs
-* Screenshots for verification
+* Screenshots for proof

-Follow projects in order for a linear progression from fundamentals to automation.
+No ambiguity.
+No multiple paths.
+Direct execution only.

 ---

 ## Outcome

-This portfolio demonstrates:
+This portfolio proves the ability to:

-* Ability to deploy and manage AWS infrastructure
+* Deploy and manage AWS infrastructure
+* Automate environments using Terraform
+* Build and run containerized applications
+* Implement CI/CD pipelines
-* Understanding of DevOps workflows and automation
+* Diagnose and fix real-world issues
-* Practical troubleshooting skills
-* Clean, reproducible project execution

 ---